thanu24/KineticChallenge/README.md

 Given more time, what I would have done to make the code more robust:

-First, I would write more test cases around the web request.
-I would write test that verifies a connection can be established and date is retrieved properly.
+Firstly, I would write more test cases around the web request.
+I would write test that verifies a connection can be established and data is retrieved properly.
 I would also verify the json response from that request has all the fields we expect.

-I would also, refactor the web request code out of the ContactList model.
+I would also, refactor the web request code out of the ContactList class.
 Since this was a fairly small project that just does this one thing and the time constraint I was under, I didn't make it as extensible as I would have liked.
 With more time, I would make the web request, response handling and error checking abstract so it can be a service that can be used by other features through out the application.